OpenPiRobotics/WebRobotControl/README.md

 ```

- for debuging the web interface press F12
+ for debuging the web interface press F12 in your web browser with the page loaded.